anaconda/ae5-vscode/README.md

 This removes VSCode as an editor option for new projects, but existing projects will still be able to use the existing installation.

 If you need to permanently remove `/tools/vscode`, take the following additional steps:

+1. Stop all sessions that are currently running VSCode.
-4. Instruct users that they must modify all of their VSCode projects to use a different editor (e.g., JupyterLab) instead.
+2. Instruct users that they must modify all of their VSCode projects to use a different editor (e.g., JupyterLab) instead.
 If they fail to do so, sessions will fail to fully start.
-5. Remove the `/tools/vscode` directory.
+3. Remove the `/tools/vscode` directory.
 If this can be performed outside of an AE5 session, this will likely be the most convenient approach.
 Otherwise, you must:
-   - Execute Step 1 to set the volume to read-write;
+   - ***5.5.1:*** Execute Step 1 to set the volume to read-write
+   - ***5.5.2+:*** log into a session as the storage manager user
-   - Remove `/tools/vscode` from within an AE5 session;
+   - Remove `/tools/rstudio` from within an AE5 session
-   - Execute Step 7 to set the volume back to read-only.
+   - ***5.5.1:*** Execute Step 7 to set the volume back to read-only.

-Removing the `/tools` volume altogether is even more involved:
+Removing the `/tools` volume altogether is very distruptive, so we strongly recommend against it.
+See `TOOLS.md` for more details.

-6. Shut down *all* sessions, deployments, and jobs, whether or not they are using the given editor.
-Unfortunately, removing the volume will disrupt the operation of all user pods that were created with the volume in place.
-7. Edit the ConfigMap and remove the volume from the `volumes:` section.
-8. Restart the workspace and deploy pods.
-9. Restart any deployments and jobs at the AE5 level.

 ## Managing and upgrading